Becoming Fools Deleted Scene: Panchorizo

 My perspective was renewed.

-I believe that Becoming Fools will do the same eventually.
-So why am I wrestling with thanksgiving over Becoming Fools?
-I’m human.
-I forget.
-That’s why we’re called to be transformed by the renewing of our mind (continually refocusing our perspective on truth).
-We forget.
-That’s one of the reasons we celebrate Thanksgiving: to remember.
-I am personally challenged to remember things that might not seem to easily fit into a warm and fuzzy Thanksgiving box.
-Because most of the time, I’m just trying to put these things in the box from the wrong angle.
+I believe “Becoming Fools” will eventually have a similar impact.
+So why am I wrestling with feelings of gratitude over “Becoming Fools”?
+I’m human, and I forget.
+That’s why we are called to be transformed by the renewing of our minds—continuously refocusing our perspectives on the truth.
+We often forget, which is one of the reasons we celebrate Thanksgiving: to remember.
+I find myself personally challenged to recall things that might not easily fit into a warm and fuzzy Thanksgiving narrative.
+Most of the time, I just try to fit these experiences into the wrong perspective.

-Here’s the right angle:
+Here’s the essential message:

-Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you.
+“Rejoice always, pray without ceasing, and give thanks in all circumstances; for this is the will of God in Christ Jesus for you.
 (1 Thessalonians 5:16-18)

-What Thanksgiving do you wrestle with?
+What aspects of Thanksgiving do you struggle with?

 Homeless Youth Aren’t Always Orphans